Crew Against Torture: Support of victims

 CAT helps victims of torture to obtain justice and reparation by representing them in proceedings before investigative authorities, domestic courts and international human rights bodies.

 If necessary, CAT also helps victims to find necessary specialists, purchase medications and receive treatment in rehabilitation centres.
 For example, in 2006, CAT paid for a rehabilitation treatment of Vladimir Polyashov, an artist from Dzerzhinsk, who was beaten by police officers.

 CAT helps to evacuate victims and their families in case of threats and pressure.

 Results

-Since its foundation in 2000 up to March of 2022, CAT received more than 3108 complaints of human rights violations and won 75 cases in the European Court of Human Rights.
+Since its foundation in 2000 up to March 2022, CAT received more than 3108 complaints of human rights violations and won 75 cases in the European Court of Human Rights.
 281 occurrences of torture were confirmed.
 2438 unlawful decisions of the national authorities were quashed.
 More than 285 million roubles were awarded as compensation to the victims of torture.
 More than 159 law enforcement officers were convicted.